 How long will it take to receive my print?

 Your order will go immediately to the printer and will be sent out as soon as possible.
-In most cases (shipping delays due to carrier issues aside), you should have your print in one–two weeks.
+In most cases (shipping delays because of carrier issues aside), you should have your print in 3 to 4 weeks.

 What if I want a different size print that what you offer?